bjamturley/MedSchoolAtlas/Embryology/Fertilization and Implantation.md

 1. Acrosomal membrane of the sperm breaks down and releases **hyaluronidase**, which eats away at the hyaluronic acid holding together the **corona radiata**.
 2. Sperm can then bind to the zona pellucida (egg shell), which is composed of 3 glycoproteins (ZP1, ZP2, and ZP3)
 3. Acrosin released during the acrosome reaction eats the glycoproteins
-4. The egg/sperm fuse when the sperm membrane protein **fertilin** binds to integrins on the egg plasma membrane.
+4. The egg/sperm fuse when the sperm membrane protein **fertilin** binds to [[Signal Transduction Primer#Adhesion receptor Integrins|integrin]] on the egg plasma membrane.
 But we're not sure if this is the case.

 *cont*:
 5. Sperm fusion initiates **waves of Ca2+** out from the entry point and then oscillations of intercellular concentration.
 This causes the cortical granules (vesicles underneath egg plasma membrane) to exocytosis their contents (**cortical reaction**).